Quia Sum, Cogito: Chapter 4

 What?
 Was the presentation really that bad?
 It didn’t seem that way.
 “I’m focused sir, was there any part that was unclear in the presentation?”

 Margie chimes in, drawing the attention to the other side of the room addressing Timothy, “This is Tark’s first presentation to management.
 He’s usually much more focused on the menial aspects: acquisition, implementation, analysis… that type of stuff.”
 At the end of the phrase she waved her hand around like she was brushing away an annoying fly.
-I couldn’t help but acknowledge that my stomach now felt brick falling through water.
+My stomach now felt brick falling through water.
 What else is there other than ‘that type of stuff?’
 Am I that far out of my league that I don’t know what I don’t know?

 Timothy turns back to me and I see almost an apologetic judgment, “Oh.
 I see.
 Let me speak plainly then: what results do you have to show for your efforts?
 How many debts have you found so far and how does that compare to the daily average?”